-The Institute will engage the public-at-large through talks and presentations to civic groups, web based resources for independent learning, and field seminars for Texas Tech alumni and others interested in deepening their knowledge of Western civilization and its realization in the United States.
+The Institute engages the public-at-large through talks and presentations to civic groups, web based resources for independent learning, and seminars for Texas Tech alumni and others interested in deepening their knowledge of Western civilization and its realization in the United States.

-The Institute is developing a scholarly program organized around a series of intellectual projects, each promoting a particular line of investigation.
+The Institute's scholarly program is organized around a series of intellectual projects, each promoting a particular line of investigation.
 Implemented over time, these projects will pursue inquiries into topics.
 Read more about the Areas of Investigation.

-In its work, the Institute will also recognize the great accomplishments of other civilizations and cultures, aiming through scholarly comparison to learn from them and, in that process, learn more about the West itself.
+The Institute also recognizes the great accomplishments of other civilizations and cultures, aiming through scholarly comparison to learn from them and, in that process, learn more about the West itself.

-Finally, the Institute will provide forums for all those interested in Western civilization – whatever their view of its history and nature – to engage in the reasoned, open, and informed debate that ennobles academic life and should always be at its heart.
+Finally, the Institute provides forums for all those interested in Western civilization – whatever their view of its history and nature – to engage in the reasoned, open, and informed debate that ennobles academic life and should always be at its heart.